 Orientation & FAQ

-In-person (separate invitation will be sent)
+In-person (a separate invitation will be sent with details)

 The MGIS program has orientation programs every fall and spring for incoming graduate students.
-They are normally scheduled a week or two prior to the start of classes.
+They are normally scheduled about a week prior to the start of classes.
 The fall orientation is a full-day program since the majority of students start at the beginning of the academic year; a scaled-down version is organized for those entering in the spring.

 The orientation content includes an introduction to faculty, students and administrators, an explanation of program requirements and procedures, a discussion of facilities and services, opportunities for financial assistance and awards, and, of course, advising support.